wp-plugins/image-regenerate-select-crop/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Version history ==
+3.0 - Forced original resize for already uploaded images when using the regenerate option.

 2.0 - Default crop configuration and WP-CLI extension.

 1.0 - Development version.